smtech/canvas-management/README.md

 dev-XXXX
 : Features we're working on, forked from the most recent master/develop branch as appropriate.
 One feature per branch, no foolin'!

+dev-resources-menu
+: Add a Resources menu to the global navigation with a mix of links to Canvas courses, other websites, etc. Focus the Courses menu on only active _courses_ (and possibly teams or clubs).
+All else should be pulled out to support the student/advisor dashboard concept.